X Trends World News War Updates FATA Voices Russia Ukraine Isreal Hamas Trump 2.0 Hollywood Korea Elon Musk Auto Bollywood

 The rescue efforts were strenuous because the valley was so high up and hard to reach.
 Local people and mule drivers stepped in to help, carrying the hurt people on horses for more than an hour until the military helicopters showed up.
 “There was nobody to help us, no police or army,” said Asavari, a survivor whose dad was killed for not being able to say Quranic verses.

 The J&K police said that terrorists checked out hotels in Pahalgam in early April 2025.
-A report from the Times of India showed that security agencies got tips about strange activities but didn’t do anything about them.
+A report by the Times of India showed that security agencies received tips about suspicious activities but did nothing about them.

-Convoy Debate: In Pulwama, 2,547 soldiers were moved in a 78-vehicle convoy, even though experts warned against it.
+Convoy Debate: In Pulwama, 2,547 soldiers were moved in a 78-vehicle convoy, despite experts’ warnings.
 Rajesh Yadav, a former CRPF IG, later said this choice was ‘technically wrong,’ the same mistake happened with the weak security for tourists in Pahalgam.

-The Defence Ministry revealed they are short by 8,400 officers and 92,400 soldiers.
-The security forces are stretched thin because of hiring freezes during COVID and plans to reduce the number of troops by 200,000 to save money.
+The Defense Ministry revealed they are short by 8,400 officers and 92,400 soldiers.
+The security forces are stretched thin because of hiring freezes during COVID, and plans to reduce the number of troops by 200,000 to save money.

 How can outsiders sneak into a country when the government says it won’t tolerate any terrorism?
 This question is becoming more critical because there have been more attacks in Jammu and Kashmir since 2016, like the ones in Poonch in 2023 and Reasi in 2024.